static-web-server/static-web-server/docs/content/features/custom-http-headers.md

 # Custom HTTP Headers

-**`SWS`** allows to customize the server [HTTP Response headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) on demand.
+**SWS** allows customizing the server [HTTP Response headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) on demand.

 ## Structure

-The Server HTTP response headers should be defined mainly as [Array of Tables](https://toml.io/en/v1.0.0#array-of-tables).
+The Server HTTP response headers should be defined mainly as an [Array of Tables](https://toml.io/en/v1.0.0#array-of-tables).

 Each table entry should have two key/value pairs:

-- One `source` key containing an string *glob pattern*.
+- One `source` key containing a string _glob pattern_.
 - One `headers` key containing a [set or hash table](https://toml.io/en/v1.0.0#table) describing plain HTTP headers to apply.

-A particular set of HTTP headers can only be applied when a `source` matches against the request uri.
+A particular set of HTTP headers can only be applied when a `source` matches against the request URI.

 !!! info "Custom HTTP headers take precedence over existing ones"
     Whatever custom HTTP header could **replace** an existing one if it was previously defined (E.g server default headers) and matches its `source`.

-    The headers order is important since it determine its precedence.
+    The headers order is important since it determines its precedence.

     **Example:** if the feature `--cache-control-headers=true` is enabled but also a custom `cache-control` header was defined then the custom header will have priority.

 ### Source

-Source is a [Glob pattern](https://en.wikipedia.org/wiki/Glob_(programming)) that should match against the uri that is requesting a resource file.
+The source is a [Glob pattern](https://en.wikipedia.org/wiki/Glob_(programming)) that should match against the URI that is requesting a resource file.

 ### Headers